tdback/nix-config/README.md

   ZFS pool for redundancy, with a caching drive for increased read performance.
   - `hive/` - my "social" server, responsible for hosting my fediverse server and a few websites.
-  - `oasis/` - my SFTP and git forge server.
+  - `oasis/` - my git and SFTP server.
   - `raindog/` - my DNS server and SearXNG host.
 The name is inspired by one of my beautiful dogs, Rainey.
   - `sparrow/` - my laptop.